MarynaShavlak/itbanda-module-2--lesson-4/README.md

     and manual resolution efforts, ensuring a smooth, efficient user experience and improving overall satisfaction and order completion rates.
-  - **Convenient Contact Accessibility** : Vital contact information is readily available across our site, including the header and footer, modal windows, as well as within dedicated sections on home cleaning, office cleaning, post-construction, and services cleaning pages.
+  - **Convenient Contact Accessibility** : Vital contact information is readily available across our site, including the header and footer, aside-menu, modal windows, as well as within dedicated sections on home cleaning, office cleaning, post-construction, and services cleaning pages.
 We also offer a separate page solely for contact details, simplifying user access and eliminating any need for users to expend additional time and effort searching for this information.
 This ensures streamlined communication, builds trust, and enhances overall user experience, underlining our commitment to accessibility and transparency.
   - **Comprehensive Service Information**: Our website features a dedicated page where users can easily access information about the types of cleaning territories and a detailed list of services, complete with images.It